-The ability of cells to maintain a high orderliness of their organization depends on genetic information, which is realized, preserved, reproduced or improved in four genetic processes: RNA and protein synthesis, DNA repair, DNA replication and genetic recombination.
-Proteins usually account for more than half of the dry mass of a cell, and their synthesis plays a major role in processes such as growth and differentiation of cells, maintenance of their structure and function.
+The ability of cells to maintain a highly ordered organization depends on genetic information, which is realized, maintained, reproduced or improved in four genetic processes: RNA and protein synthesis, DNA repair, DNA replication and genetic recombination.
+Proteins usually account for more than half of the dry mass of the cell, and their synthesis plays leading role in such processes as growth and differentiation of cells, maintenance of their structure and function.

-Depends on the combined action of several classes of RNA molecules.
-First, as a result of DNA copying, which carries information about the synthesized protein, a messenger RNA (mRNA) molecule is formed.
-A molecule of specific transport RNA (tRNA) is attached to each of the 20 amino acids from which the protein is built, and some auxiliary protein factors are attached to the subunits of the ribosome, on which the synthesis takes place.
+Depends on the joint action of several classes of RNA molecules.
+First, as a result of copying DNA that carries information about the synthesized protein, a messenger RNA molecule (mRNA) is formed.
+A molecule of specific transfer RNA (tRNA) is attached to each of the 20 amino acids that make up a protein, and some auxiliary protein factors are attached to the subunits of the ribosome on which synthesis occurs.

-The beginning of protein synthesis in a cell is the moment when these components combine in the cytoplasm to form a functional ribosome.
-As the mRNA moves step by step through the ribosome, its nucleotide sequence is translated (transported) into the corresponding amino acid sequence, resulting in a specific protein chain.
+The beginning of protein synthesis in a cell is considered the moment when these components combine in the cytoplasm, forming a functional ribosome.
+As the mRNA moves through the ribosome step by step, its nucleotide sequence is translated (transported) into the appropriate sequence of amino acids, resulting in a specific protein chain.

 The synthesis of RNA on a DNA template is called transcription.
 As a result of transcription, mRNA molecules are formed that carry information for protein synthesis in the cell, as well as transport, ribosomal and other types of RNA molecules that perform structural and catalytic functions.
 The synthesis of these RNA molecules - copies of the nucleotide sequences of sections of the DNA molecule - is catalyzed by enzymes called RNA polymerases.

-The connection of RNA polymerase turns out to be very strong if the RNA polymerase is attached to a specific DNA sequence, to the so-called promoter containing the start signal for RNA synthesis, that is, to the site from which this synthesis should begin.
-The reactions that follow from this are characterized by the following: having attached to the promoter, RNA polymerase unwinds its section of the double helix, thus exposing nucleotides on a short segment of each of the two DNA strands.
-One of these two separated strands should become a matrix for complementary pairing of the basic DNA with the bases of incoming monomers - ribonucleoside triphosphates.
-Polymerase connects the first two incoming monomers and thus initiates the synthesized RNA strand.
-Then RNA polymerase, moving step by step along the DNA, unwinds the DNA helix in front of itself, exposing each time a new region of the matrix for complementary base pairing.
-Adding one nucleotide to the growing chain of RNA, it gradually builds up the chain.
+The RNA polymerase bond is very strong if the RNA polymerase attaches to a specific DNA sequence, to the so-called promoter containing the start signal for RNA synthesis, that is, to the site from which this synthesis should begin.
+The reactions that follow from this are characterized by the following: having attached to the promoter, RNA polymerase unwinds its part of the double helix, thus exposing the nucleotides on a short segment of each of the two DNA strands.
+One of these two separated chains should become a template for complementary pairing of the main DNA with the bases of the incoming monomers - ribonucleoside triphosphates.
+The polymerase connects the first two incoming monomers and thereby initiates the synthesized RNA chain.
+Then RNA polymerase, moving step by step along the DNA, unwinds the DNA helix in front of itself, exposing each time a new section of the template for complementary base pairing.
+By adding one nucleotide to the growing RNA chain, it gradually builds up the chain.

 As a rule, one of the DNA strands is transcribed.
-Which of the two strands will be transcribed is determined by the promoter, the nucleotide sequence of which is oriented in such a way as to direct the RNA polymerase to one path or another.
+Which of the two chains will be transcribed is determined by the promoter, the nucleotide sequence of which is oriented in such a way as to direct the RNA polymerase to one or another path.

-It is also known that in determining which DNA regions will be transcribed by RNA polymerase, special proteins that regulate gene activity play an important role.
-It is from them that, first of all, it depends which proteins the cell will produce.
-Further, in eukaryotic cells, most of the RNA DNA transcripts will leave the cell nucleus and enter the cytoplasm in the form of mRNA, undergoing significant changes - undergoing splicing.
+It is also known that in determining which regions of DNA will be transcribed by RNA polymerase, important role play special proteins that regulate the activity of genes.
+It is from them in the first place that it depends which proteins the cell will produce.
+Further, in eukaryotic cells, the majority of DNA RNA transcripts will leave the cell nucleus and pass into the cytoplasm in the form of mRNA, undergoing significant changes - undergoing splicing.

-All cells have a set of transport RNAs (tRNAs) - small molecules that range in size from 70 to 90 nucleotides.
-These RNAs, attaching at one end to a specific mRNA codon, and at the other by attaching the amino acid encoded by this triplet, allow amino acids to align in the order dictated by the mRNA nucleotide sequence.
+All cells have a set of transfer RNAs (tRNAs) - small molecules whose sizes range from 70 to 90 nucleotides.
+These RNAs, by attaching one end to a specific mRNA codon and attaching the amino acid encoded by the given triplet to the other end, allow the amino acids to line up in the order dictated by the mRNA nucleotide sequence.

-Attaching one end to an amino acid, and the other by pairing with a codon, tRNA translates the sequence of nucleotides into a sequence of amino acids.
+Attaching one end to an amino acid, and pairing with a codon at the other, tRNA translates a nucleotide sequence into an amino acid sequence.
 The function of tRNA depends on the three-dimensional structure of its molecule.
-Where a given amino acid will be attached to the growing polypeptide chain depends not on the amino acid itself, but on the tRNA molecule that has attached it.
-The tRNA molecule covalently attaches itself to that amino acid of all twenty amino acids, which is its real partner.
-This mechanism is associated with the participation of enzymes called aminoacyl-tRNA synthases, which attach an amino acid to the corresponding set of tRNA molecules.
-Each of the amino acids has its own special synthetase (there are 20 such synthetases in total): one attaches, for example, glycine to tRNA Gly, the other alanine to tRNA Ala, etc. Thus, tRNA molecules play the role of final adapters that translate the information contained in the nucleotide sequence of a nucleic acid into the language of the protein.
+Where exactly this amino acid will be attached to the growing polypeptide chain depends not on the amino acid itself, but on the tRNA molecule that attached it.
+The tRNA molecule covalently attaches to exactly the amino acid of all twenty amino acids that is its real partner.
+This mechanism is associated with the participation of enzymes called aminoacyl-tRNA synthases, which attach an amino acid to the appropriate set of tRNA molecules.
+Each of the amino acids has its own special synthetase (there are 20 such synthetases): one attaches, for example, glycine to tRNA Gly, the other attaches alanine to tRNA Ala, etc. Thus, tRNA molecules play the role of end adaptors, translating the information contained in the nucleotide sequence of a nucleic acid into the language of a protein.

-A complex catalytic stimulus is required to carry out the reactions of protein synthesis.
-The growing end of the polypeptide chain must adjust in a certain way to the mRNA molecule in order for each subsequent mRNA codon to accurately bind to the tRNA anticodon without missing a single nucleotide.
-Otherwise, it will shift the read sequence.
+Protein synthesis reactions require a complex catalytic stimulus.
+The growing end of the polypeptide chain must adapt in a certain way to the mRNA molecule in order for each subsequent mRNA codon to accurately connect to the tRNA anticodon without skipping a single nucleotide.
+Otherwise, this will lead to a shift in the reading sequence.

-More than half of the mass of the ribosome is RNA (rRNA), which plays a key role in the catalytic activity of the ribosome.
-There are three different regions in the ribosome that RNA binds to — one for mRNA and two for tRNA.
-Of the latter two, one site holds the tRNA molecule attached to the growing end of the polypeptide chain, therefore it is called the peptidyl-tRNA-binding site, or P-site.
+More than half of the mass of the ribosome is RNA (rRNA), which plays key role in the catalytic activity of the ribosome.
+There are three different sites on the ribosome that RNA binds to - one for mRNA and two for tRNA.
+Of the last two, one site holds the tRNA molecule attached to the growing end of the polypeptide chain, so it is called the peptidyl-tRNA-binding site, or P-site.

-The second site serves to retain only the arrived tRNA molecule loaded with an amino acid.
-It is called the aminoacyl tRNA binding site, or the A site.
-The tRNA molecule is firmly attached to both regions only if its anticodon is paired with its complementary mRNA codon.
-The A and P regions are located very close to each other - so that the two tRNA molecules associated with them pair with two adjacent codons in the mRNA molecule.
+The second site serves to retain only the arrived tRNA molecule loaded with amino acid.
+It is called the aminoacyl-tRNA-binding site, or A-site.
+A tRNA molecule is firmly attached to both sites only if its anticodon pairs with its complementary mRNA codon.
+The A- and P-sites are located very close to each other - so that the two tRNA molecules associated with them pair with two adjacent codons in the mRNA molecule.

-The process of building up a polypeptide chain on ribosomes can be considered as a cycle that consists of three separate stages:
+The process of building up a polypeptide chain on ribosomes can be considered as a cycle consisting of three separate stages:

-1. The aminoacyl-tRNA molecule binds to the free region of the ribosome adjacent to the occupied P-region.
+1. The aminoacyl-tRNA molecule binds to the free site of the ribosome adjacent to the occupied P site.
 Binding is carried out by pairing the anticodon nucleotides with three mRNA nucleotides located in the A-site.

-2. At the second stage, the carboxyl end of the polypeptide chain in the P-region is separated from the tRNA molecule and a peptide bond is formed with the amino acid attached by the tRNA molecule in the A-region.
+2. At the second stage, the carboxyl end of the polypeptide chain in the P-site is separated from the tRNA molecule and a peptide bond is formed with the amino acid attached to the tRNA molecule in the A-site.

-3. The new peptidyl-tRNA is transferred to the P-region of the ribosome, while the ribosome moves along the mRNA molecule by exactly three nucleotides.
+3. The new peptidyl-tRNA is transferred to the P-site of the ribosome, while the ribosome advances exactly three nucleotides along the mRNA molecule.

-The translocation process, which constitutes the third stage, also includes the return of a free tRNA molecule that has been detached from the polypeptide chain in the P-region during the second stage of the tRNA cytoplasmic pool.
+The process of translocation, which is the third stage, also includes the return of a free tRNA molecule that separated from the polypeptide chain in the P-site during the second stage of the cytoplasmic tRNA pool.
 Therefore, after the completion of the third stage, the unoccupied A-site can accept a new tRNA molecule loaded with the next amino acid, that is, the cycle can begin again.

-Thus, a cell newly formed after mitotic division is endowed with a species continuity of hereditary material, as a result of its transfer in the process of division in an equal amount to both daughter cells.
-Daughter cells continue the evolutionarily fixed process of species metabolism, acquiring properties characteristic of the cell population of tissue belonging.
-Therefore, in a short space of time, newly formed cells undergo specialization (differentiation) according to their main genetically fixed affiliation.
-A number of properties become extremely common for all cells, regardless of the tissue system in which they have to carry out their life cycle.
+Thus, a cell newly formed after mitotic division is endowed with the species continuity of hereditary material, as a result of its transfer in the process of division in equal amounts to both daughter cells.
+Daughter cells continue the evolutionarily fixed process of species metabolism, acquiring properties that are characteristic of a cell population of tissue belonging.
+Therefore, in a short period, newly formed cells undergo specialization (differentiation) according to their main genetically fixed affiliation.
+A number of properties become extremely common for all cells, regardless of the tissue system in which they have to perform their task. life cycle.
 To perform their functions, cells are endowed with a number of highly specialized properties.

 Sources: